convexset/meteor-template-level-subs-cache/README.md

 The example in the [linked GitHub repository](https://github.com/convexset/meteor-template-level-subs-cache) provides an demonstration of such a client-side join.

+Additional tools are provided in the form of:
+ - [`DefaultSubscriptions`](#defaultsubscriptions): A tool for describing publications which should be subscribed to throughout the application
+ - [`_ListIndexes`](#_listindexes): A development tool for generating instructions for creating indexes/indices for Mongo collection

 ## Table of Contents

 - [Install](#install)